ArunimaAnand/Local-Edge-Agent/README.md

 Special thanks to these community contributors:
 - [Suraj Ranganath](https://github.com/suraj-ranganath)

+## Workshop usage (Arunima)

+I used this project in a hands on workshop to explore how a local LLM can run on my machine and answer basic questions.
+I captured an example interaction in `transcripts/arunima-workshop.md`.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.